ohhmydude/Ohhmydude/README.md

 - Research Areas: Intelligent Systems(AI/ML, NLP, Speech, Text), Blockchain Technology

 - Work Done:

+      Object Pose Estimation

+      Computer Vision
+      • Completed a project on pose estimation, implementing chessboard pose and human pose estimation using OpenCV.
+      • Developed skills in computer vision techniques, including camera calibration, depth mapping, and machine learning for keypoint detection

+      Machine Translation (English to Spanish)

+      Natural Language Processing
+      • Implemented a transformer-based machine translation model, outperforming the RNN-based model with a BLEU score of 0.72 on the same dataset.

       Sentence Similarity

       Natural Language Processing

-      • Analysed various sentence similarity algorithms and performed performance measurements using python.
+      • Analysed various sentence similarity algorithms and performed performance measurements using Python.
       • Focused more on Semantic Similarity than Syntactic to create a fast and accurate retrieval system.
-Done analysis on SICK Dataset and achieved an accuracy of 95.4 percent.
+Done analysis on SICK Dataset and achieved an accuracy of 95.4%.

       POS TAGGING